According to the US National Library of Medicine:

 “Some people experience a serious mood change during the winter months, when there is less natural sunlight.
 This condition is called seasonal affective disorder (SAD).
 Not everyone with SAD has the same symptoms.”

-Symptoms may resemble mental or creative burnout:
+Symptoms may resemble mental burnout:

 - Sad, anxious, or “empty” feelings.